-GalleriesAlex Rodriguez plays in rehab assignment The many faces of Alex Rodriguez The women of Alex Rodriguez
+GalleriesAlex Rodriguez plays in rehab assignment The many faces of Alex Rodriguez A-Rod's ups and downs as a Yankee

 MOOSIC, Pa. -- Alex Rodriguez joked after Friday's game that anyone watching on TV who saw him run the bases must have thought it was a slow-motion replay.

 "That's how fast I'm moving right now," he said, alluding to his getting thrown out at second base while attempting to stretch a liner off the leftfield wall into a double.
 "Slow . . .
 That's my speed right now.
 Get used to it."

 It seems as though an obvious truth was revealed in jest: That despite his name and the expectations that come with it, the 14-time All-Star understands and accepts that his abilities have greatly diminished and his body simply isn't what it once was.

 A-Rod, who played third base on Thursday and was the designated hitter Friday, was to play third again Saturday night, and even completed fielding drills at about 4:30 p.m.
 But after complaining of tightness in his left quadriceps, he was moved to DH about an hour before Scranton/Wilkes-Barre's 2-1, 10-inning loss to Louisville before 7,245.

 "It's a little sore so I decided to play DH . . . a little bit disappointing,'' said Rodriguez, who added that he might have hurt himself while sliding Friday.
 "The same quad bothered me a little bit last week and I recovered nicely . . .
 It's a matter of how I wake up in the morning.''